svenko99/arso2weather/README.md

-# Arso2weather
+# ☁️ Arso2weather

-### What is it?
+### 🤔 What is it?

-- Arso2weather is a small package that allows you to look up the current temperature of specific Slovenian cities.
+- Arso2weather is a small package that allows you to look up the current temperature of most Slovenian cities

+- It can also output sunrise/sunset of Slovenian cities

-- Temperature is displayed in Celsius (C°).
+- Temperature is displayed in Celsius (C°)

-- The package is using [ARSO Vreme](https://meteo.arso.gov.si/uploads/probase/www/observ/surface/text/sl/observationAms_si_latest.xml) data.
+- The package is using [ARSO Vreme](https://meteo.arso.gov.si/uploads/probase/www/observ/surface/text/sl/observationAms_si_latest.xml) data

 ### Installation